When: Monday, December 7, 2020, 9am-4:30pm EST

 EFFT is an attachment based family therapy model that restructures negative interaction and promotes bonding conversations between parents and their children.
 In the first stage of therapy, the EFFT therapist enables parents to process their personal blocks that stand in the way of their positive intention to be there for their children.
 In the second stage of therapy, the EFFT therapist works to reactivate children’s needs for care through processing their mistrust and attachment fears.
 Finally, the EFFT therapist consolidates the gains made in therapy to equip families to face problems and life challenges together.

-- Describe family distress using theories of emotion and attachment
+- Describe 3 areas of family distress using theories of emotion and attachment

-- Identify the stages and markers of change in the EFFT approach
+- Identify the first 2 stages and the markers of change in the EFFT approach

 - Describe and discuss a current family case from an EFFT perspective